 Asana has a free version that should meet all your project management needs.
 If you have a large team or highly sophisticated needs, you can purchase plans starting at $9.99 per user per month.

 Initially, Asana was used primarily by software companies for managing software development projects.
 Over time, people started using it for managing all sorts of projects.
-Now, it’s one of the most popular project management tools and is used for everything from software development to managing marketing campaigns or even personal task lists.
+Now, Asana is one of the most popular project management tools and is used for everything from software development to managing marketing campaigns or even personal task lists.

 Let’s dig in.

-The Anatomy of Asana
+The Anatomy of Asana Project Management Tool

 Asana is a project management software tool, and its structure is designed to help you manage tasks and people working on them.